ConditionHQConditionHQ

 Under the Residential Tenancies Act 1987, a property condition report is required for every residential tenancy in Western Australia where a security bond is paid.
 The legislation uses the term "property condition report" rather than "condition report" or "condition assessment report."

 The lessor (or their agent) must prepare two copies of the property condition report and provide both copies to the tenant.
-This must be done at or before the time the tenant is given the keys or otherwise granted possession of the property.
+Under section 27C of the Residential Tenancies Act 1987 (WA), the lessor must give the tenant two copies of the completed report within 7 days after the tenant enters into occupation.
 The tenant then has the right to inspect the property and note on the report any items they disagree with or believe are inaccurate.

 The tenant must return one signed copy to the lessor or agent, and retain the other copy for their own records.
-There is no prescribed statutory timeframe for the tenant to return the signed copy in the same way that Queensland specifies 3 business days or Victoria specifies 5 business days.
+The tenant has 7 days after receiving the report to return one copy marked with any items they disagree with; if they do not return it within 7 days, they are deemed to accept the report as an accurate record of the property's condition (Queensland allows 7 days for its entry report, Victoria 5 business days).
 However, the expectation is that the report is completed and signed as part of the tenancy commencement process.

 If no property condition report is completed at the start of the tenancy, the lessor's ability to claim against the bond for damage or cleaning at the end of the tenancy is severely compromised.
 The Magistrates Court relies heavily on the property condition report as the baseline document in bond disputes, and without one, the lessor bears a very difficult burden of proof.